composer/composer/doc/articles/troubleshooting.md

 networksetup -listallnetworkservices
 ```

-Disable IPv6 on that device (in this case "Wi-Fi")
+Disable IPv6 on that device (in this case "Wi-Fi"):

 ```
 networksetup -setv6off Wi-Fi